jyoti2728/DP-Assignment/Findings and  Conclusion.md

     * *height=0.0485*
     * *width=0.0966*

-    *For illustartion purpose , plotted just few samples from the entire data to show cargo vessels that were near long beach port throughout the day*
+    *For illustartion purpose , plotted just few samples from the entire data to show cargo vessels that were near Long Beach Port throughout the day*
     ![image](https://github.com/jyoti2728/DP-Assignment/assets/170928275/611f34a1-8659-41b0-bcb3-c611fae66a49)

   ### Demand variance between 1<sup>st</sup> Jan 2020 to 2<sup>nd</sup> Jan 2020
   The appoporiate temporal resolution to illustrate the demand variation that port experienced throughout the day is by plotting a line chart.
 ![image](https://github.com/jyoti2728/DP-Assignment/assets/170928275/8e7be69a-928d-40ad-8f7e-c44c20e50a4f)

-### It is clearly visible from the plot that there is large demand in variance from 1st Jan to 2nd Jan
+### It is clearly visible from the plot that there is large variance in demand from 1st Jan to 2nd Jan

 ### To check this statistcally, use paired t-test for determining whether there is a significant difference in demand between January 1st and January 2nd